semrush/intergalactic/website/docs/components/input/input.md

 1. Use input fields only for single-line information.
 If you need to enter a lot of data, use a [Textarea](/components/textarea/textarea) instead.
 2. Label the inputs clearly, so users can quickly understand what data needs to be entered.
 3. Select an appropriate width for the input field based on the content to be entered.
-For example, if it's for a phone number, the input width shouldn't be wider than what is expected for a phone number.
+For example, if it's for a phone number, the input width shouldn't be wider than what's expected for a phone number.